openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

    the representation of the type parameter into the resulting type;
    `Foo<P.ref>` is a natural way to specify that.)

+ - **Interoperation with Object and interface types.**  If primitive classes can implement interfaces, than an interface type is going to be polymorphic over both identity and primitive objects.
+Interfaces achieve this polymorphism through object references, so in order to bring primitive objects under the umbrella of interfaces, we need to be able to represent them with object references.
+(The special top type `Object` is the same; it is often helpful to think of `Object` as an "honorary interface.")

- - **Self-reference.**  Some types, such as the "next" field in the "node" type of a linked list, may want to directly or indirectly refer back to the type of the enclosing type, but circularities in the definition of primitive classes are not allowed (because that would make their layout of indeterminate size).
-This can be done via a primitive reference type:
+ - **Self-referential types.**  Some types may want to directly or indirectly refer back to the type of the enclosing type; an example of such a situation is the "next" field in the "node" type of a linked list.
+Circularities in the definition of primitive classes are not allowed (because that would make their layout of indeterminate size), so in these cases we can break the circularity with a reference:

     ```
     primitive class Node<T> {